Byrnesz/babyakja.github.io/_posts/2018-09-10-Texas Senate Race.md

 ![Beto](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Beto-coeff.png)
 ![Cruz Coefficients](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Crus-coeff.png)

-__Changes affect Accuracy__
+__Changes to Model Accuracy__

-To further explore how each candidate name effected the accuracy of the overall model, I experimented with adding them to the list of stop words that the vectorizer ignored.
-I was able to produce almost the same accuracy by removing Ted Cruz from the corpus as I was able to do fine tuning more complex models like Support Vector Machines and GradientBoost.
+To further explore how each candidate name affected the accuracy of the overall model, I experimented with adding them to the list of stop words that the vectorizer ignored.
+I was able to produce almost the same accuracy by removing Ted Cruz from the corpus as I was able to do fine tuning the hyperparameters for models such as Support Vector Machines and GradientBoost.

-The main reason for this to occur based on these findings was that posts from the Beto subreddit included more references to Ted Cruz and once removed, was able to seperate Beto posts just as effectively.

-1. Remove Candidates Names
+__1. Remove Candidates Names__
 > 0.729
-2. Remove 'Beto' and 'Rourke'
+__2. Remove 'Beto' and 'Rourke'__
 > 0.835
-3. Remove 'Ted' and 'Cruz'
+__3. Remove 'Ted' and 'Cruz'__
 > 0.910

+The main reason for this to occur based on these findings was that posts from the Beto subreddit included more references to Ted Cruz and once removed, was able to seperate Beto posts just as effectively.

 #### Addressing the Accuracy Paradox